copernicus-mogley/zkav.club/README.md

 Salon: Informative discussions with people who work in the field, covering everything from peer-to-peer (p2p) file sharing to community governance and privacy in collaborative, decentralized ecosystems.

-Lab: Practical workshops where you can get your hands dirty with real-world applications, from event coverage and content creation using open-source tools to understanding decentralized livestreaming solutions.
+Lab: Practical workshops where you can get your hands dirty with real-world applications, from event coverage and content creation using free and open-source software (FOSS) to understanding decentralized livestreaming solutions.

 Zk Av Club Foundry isn't only about listening or watching; it's about participating, learning, and shaping the future of digital content creation.
 Whether you're a developer, artist, journalist, or simply curious about the future of the internet, Zk Av Club invites you to learn, create, and innovate within a community passionate about art, creativity and freedom.